History of Recessions in the United States

-The history of recessions in the United States since the Great Depression show they are a natural, though painful, part of the business cycle.
+The history of recessions in the United States shows that they are a natural, though painful, part of the business cycle.
 The National Bureau of Economic Research determines when a recession starts and ends.

 The Bureau of Economic Analysis measures the gross domestic product that defines recessions.
 The Bureau of Labor Statistics reports on the unemployment rate.
 Unemployment often peaks after the recession ends because it is a lagging economic indicator.

 Most employers wait until they are sure the economy is back on its feet again before hiring permanent employees.

 There have been many recessions, large and small, throughout U.S. history.
 Most of these were noteworthy in some way because of their impacts, which included changes in federal laws.

 The Panic of 1797 resulted from land speculation in the newly-formed United States.
 The bubble burst just as deflation in Europe impacted the rest of the world.
 Robert Morris, who helped finance the Revolutionary War, ended up in prison for his debts.
 He was in debt despite owning more land at that time than anyone else in the United States.

 The Ohio Life Insurance and Trust Company failed.
 In addition, approximately 5,000 businesses went under during the first year of a panic that lasted about 18 months.